cicsdev/cics-java-liberty-springboot-jms/blog.md

 ### Summary

-Using JDBC to access relational databases is made easy in Spring using the JmsTemplate.
+Using JMS to access messaging systems is made easy in Spring using the JmsTemplate.
-After completing these tutorial, you should be able to start to build fully functional Java-based business applications in CICS using Spring Boot.
+After completing this tutorial series, you should be able to start to build fully functional Java-based business applications in CICS using Spring Boot.

 ### Additional resources